tristan-cavaness/Great-Power-War-Analysis/README.md

-# Three Great Powers: A Macro-Level Analysis of Great Power Wars, 1200–1985
+# A Macro-Level Analysis of Great Power Wars, 1200–1985

 ## Overview